Maestra K9 Services

 Stacy and Luna doing therapy work

-Stacy lives in Fluvanna at Lake Monticello with her husband Antonio and their 6 dogs (3 Pit Bulls, 1 Corgi, 1 Border Collie, and 1 Podenco from Spain.)
+Stacy lives in Fishersville with her husband Antonio and their 5 dogs (2 Pit Bulls, 1 Corgi, 1 Border Collie, and 1 Podenco from Spain.)
 When she is not teaching or training, Stacy is an avid trail runner and can frequently be seen with her Border Collie, Zorra, on the Appalachian Trail and surrounding trails in the Shenendoah Valley area.

 Professional Member of the Association of Professional Dog Trainers